martini-contrib/strict/README.md

 the `text/html` content type.
 This works even if the client accepts `text/*` or `*/*`, or if the Accept header is missing, in which case `q` defaults to 1.

-* It can also check the content type of the request for.
+* It can also check the content type of the request.

 Calling `n.ContentType("application/json", "text/html")` will return `true` if the Content-Type header was set to either `application/json` or `text/html`.
 It